Sexual Predator vs. Sex Offender

 Also see Florida statute 943.04354 for special circumstances where a person can remove their requirement to register as a sex offender or sexual predator.

-At The Umansky Law Firm, when we handle a repeat sex offense case, our Orlando criminal defense attorneys look at both the physical evidence and the psychological issues that could be a factor for the victim or the "offender."
+At The Umansky Law Firm, when we handle a repeat sex offense case, our attorneys look at both the physical evidence and the psychological issues that could be a factor for the victim or the "offender."
 Whenever possible, we seek to prove our client's innocence.
 If psychological treatment is necessary, we look for ways to help our client get help while minimizing damaging punishments.

 On the Wrong Side of the Law?